devyanshi-t/DemoOne/ReadMe.md

 5. It assigns Storage account, Network interface, Disks, Public IP address to the VM.<br/>
 6. It deploys the VM in the frontend subnet for demonstration purposes and enbles RDP connection for the VM.<br/>

+# Context
+2. This demo shows how to deploy an windows VM using an  ARM templates .<br/>
+3. Also it contains the three ways of deploying ARM Templates to Azure.<br/>

+# Demonstration
+# Result
 # Template Details

 # There are three ways to deploy an ARM template in Azure: